vidhyagodasu/CryptoDashboard/README.md

 1. **Provided a Search Bar to Search for User required Crypto Currency Information**

 2. **Provided an option to toggle between Line Chart and Bar Chart**

+## Limitations
+1. Polled the end point for every 500 seconds instead of 5 seconds as polling for every 5 seconds raising a network error